-My attention was drawn to an ad in the local paper asking for people interested to take tours through the new PlantBank, Australian Botanic Garden Mount Annan.
+My attention was drawn to an ad in the local paper asking for people interested to take tours through the new PlantBank, at the Australian Botanic Garden Mount Annan.

 I was to retire soon from Sydney Institute (TAFE) from Management of Laboratories in Fashion, Prevocational Science, Animal Science, Floristry and Nursing and earlier running the Food Technology Laboratory.
 My background is in Food Technology (Dip) which covers all facets of science and I thought I can do that.